soma-v/Car-Sales-Analysis/README.md

 #### Solution

 Analyze the dataset and design the query.

 For each query, choose appropriate mark and channels.

-Implement the visual encoding using python
+Implement the visual encoding using python.

 Create a dashboard using all visualizations.

 #### Dataset